SModelS/smodels/docs/manual/source/Tools.rst

 The list of quantum numbers is also required to check for displaced vertices or heavy charged particles.
-The check for long-lived (or stable) particles first verifies if these appear in one of the cross-section blocks and their cross-section exceeds the minimum cross-section value defined by :ref:`sigmacut <parameterFile>` (see  :ref:`Minimum Decomposition Weight <minweight>`).
+The check for long-lived (or stable) particles first verifies if these appear in one of the cross section blocks and their cross section exceeds the minimum cross section value defined by :ref:`sigmacut <parameterFile>` (see  :ref:`Minimum Decomposition Weight <minweight>`).
-If the cross-section is larger than sigmacut and the particle is stable, the checker verifies if it is neutral (both electric and color charges are zero).
+If the cross section is larger than sigmacut and the particle is stable, the checker verifies if it is neutral (both electric and color charges are zero).
 On the other hand, if the particle is unstable, but its lifetime (times *c*) is larger than a minimum value (*default = 10 mm*), the particle is considered as a non-prompt decay.
 For non-prompt decays, all channels are then checked for visible decay products.
-If the branching ratio to visible decays times the maximum production cross-section for the particle exceeds :ref:`sigmacut <parameterFile>`, the particle's decay is considered as a displaced vertex.
+If the branching ratio to visible decays times the maximum production cross section for the particle exceeds :ref:`sigmacut <parameterFile>`, the particle's decay is considered as a displaced vertex.